modxcms/Collections/README.md

 ####Sub Collections
 Just like the MODX Resource Tree itself, Collections supports nesting.
 You can create a Collection within another Collection.
 Sub Collection Containers will be displayed in the resource tree and their children will be displayed in the grid view.

+####Drag n Drop
+You can drag n drop Resources into a Collections container and if they don't have children of their own they will be listed in the grid.
+If they do have children, they'll just remain in the Tree as usual.

+####Alternatives
+@goldsky recently released an Extra called "GridClassKey" that does similar things, without drag n drop and some other logic.
+BUT it does sport some very nifty Ext JS features, like Advanced Search of items in the grid.
+You have options.